Best Cheap Non-Owner Car Insurance Companies and Quotes

 Overview

-With a MoneyGeek score of 86 out of 100, GEICO provides affordable premiums combined with reliable service.
-Average annual premiums are $468 (17% less than most competitors)while the company maintains a customer experience score of 4 out of 5 from initial quotes through final claim processing.
+GEICO scored 86 out of 100 with MoneyGeek.
+Average annual premiums: $468, 17% less than most competitors.
+Customer experience score: 4 out of 5 from initial quotes through final claim processing.

-Lower premiums don't mean sacrificing quality.
-GEICO's business model reduces costs by streamlining operations instead of cutting corners on service.
-The 24/7 mobile app manages everything from policy adjustments to claim submissions via photo uploads.
+GEICO's business model cuts costs by streamlining operations, not cutting service quality.
+The 24/7 mobile app handles policy adjustments and claim submissions via photo uploads.

-GEICO processes most claims within 48 hours through its mobile app system.
-The company's A++ financial strength rating from A.M.
-Best supports that speed with reliability: GEICO can pay claims even during economic downturns.
+GEICO processes most claims within 48 hours through its mobile app.
+A.M.
+Best gave GEICO an A++ financial strength rating.
+GEICO pays claims even during economic downturns.

 Discounts Offered